Land Your Dream Job

 Professionals in this office attend conferences where they connect with national and international organizations.
 For example, when the Peace Corps or AmeriCorps want to find good candidates on your campus, they’ll contact the volunteer programs office first.

-Career development
+Career development office

 There’s no need to visit the career development office with the same frequency that you visit the volunteer programs office; once a semester is great.

+Set a reminder on your phone to check in a few weeks after each semester has started.
 During your first visit, share your career interests.
-While it’s important to be as specific as possible in selecting the details you want to share, during this visit, start by asking for general advice on how to get started.
+While it’s important to be as specific as possible in selecting the details you want to share, during this visit, you can also ask for advice on how to determine a career path.

 On follow-up visits, drill down into the details with questions like these: